-During execution of the Update command, a progress window appears (See "The Update Progress Box" on page 132.).
+During execution of the Update command, a progress window appears (See "The Update Progress Box" on page 134.).
 A user preference controls how this window is used.)
 See "AccuRev Preferences (Tools > Preferences Command)" on page 39.

-Tip: Prior to executing the Update command, use Incoming Changes mode (Department of the Update will do.
-See Incoming Changes Mode on page 70 for more information.
+Tip: Prior to executing the Update command, use Incoming Changes mode ( by Incoming ) to see what the Update will do.
+See Incoming Changes Mode on page 72 for more information.